UQ4covid/data/metawards/new_ensemble/readme.txt

-This is the initial ensemble prepared for release from UQ4Covid.
+This is an alternative initial ensemble prepared for release from UQ4Covid.

-TODO: Add a better description here (link to the vignette from Danny)

 Description:
 ------------